Factor and Idiosyncratic VAR Volatility Matrix Models for Heavy-Tailed High-Frequency Financial Observations: Numerical study

-To estimate the idiosyncratic volatility matrix $\bSigma_d$, we utilized the Global Industry Classification Standard (GICS) \citep{fan2016incorporating}.
-The idiosyncratic components for the different sectors were set to zero, and we maintained those for the same sector.
+To estimate the idiosyncratic volatility matrix $\bSigma_d$, we utilized the hard thresholding scheme based on the Global Industry Classification Standard (GICS) proposed by \citet{fan2016incorporating}.
+Specifically, the idiosyncratic components for the different sectors were set to zero, and we maintained those for the same sector.
 This corresponds to the hard-thresholding scheme with the sector information.

-To check the dynamics in the daily eigenvalues of the idiosyncratic volatility matrix, we calculated the auto-correlations for the 200 daily estimated eigenvalues.
-Figure \ref{Fig-4} shows the box plot of the first-order auto-correlations and the ACF plots for the daily eigenvalue estimates of the 1st, 50th, 150th, and 200th eigenvalues.
-We note that other eigenvalues also have similar time series structures.
-From Figure \ref{Fig-4}, we find that the lag-1 autocorrelations are quite strong, which supports a dynamic structure in the eigenvalue processes of the idiosyncratic volatility.
-In addition, these estimated eigenvalues exhibit fairly long memories, with significant autocorrelation of lags about 1 to 4 weeks.
-Thus, we need to model both factor and idiosyncratic volatility matrices in order to capture the market dynamics.